OHBA-analysis/osl-dynamics/doc/models/hmm.rst

 The above is performed in the `analysis.spectral.multitaper_spectra <https://osl-dynamics.readthedocs.io/en/latest/autoapi/osl_dynamics/analysis/spectral/index.html#osl_dynamics.analysis.spectral.multitaper_spectra>`_ function in osl-dynamics.

 We find high frequency activity (above ~25 Hz) sometimes leads to noisy estimates for coherence networks.
 To remove this noise, we often use a non-negative matrix factorization (NNMF) approach to separate different bands of oscillatory activity.
 These bands are sometimes referred to as 'spectral components'.
-The :doc:`HMM Coherence Analysis tutorial <../tutorials_build/hmm_coherence_analysis>` goes into this in more detail.
+The :doc:`HMM Plotting MEG Networks tutorial <../tutorials_build/hmm_plotting_meg_networks>` goes into this in more detail.

 **When calculating power and coherence maps for HMM states the multitaper and NNMF approach is recommended.**